pinkpong111/network-architecture-theory/README.md

 Structural stability in multi-agent systems requires more than conflict resolution mechanisms.
 It requires **designed data flow**.

 The four-type classification framework provides agents with a shared basis for routing decisions.
 The Decision Complex makes conflict detection explicit rather than implicit.
 The Expansion Principle ensures growth does not outpace degradation capacity.
 The quality-volume trade-off explains why the pyramid must be narrow at the top and wide at the bottom — and why degradation is not a flaw but the mechanism that makes the architecture work.
+Structural blind spots are the unavoidable cost of this trade-off — they cannot be eliminated, only managed through cross-validation and periodic recalibration.

 These are not novel mechanisms invented for this theory.
 They are patterns already operating inside every large language model.
 This theory names them, formalizes their relationships, and provides the design principles for scaling them from single-agent internals to multi-agent governance.